asfadmin/grfn-ingest/readme.md

 ## ASF

-GRFN-ingest was originally written by the Alaska Satellite Facility.
+GRFN-ingest was written by the Alaska Satellite Facility.
 The Alaska Satellite Facility downlinks, processes, archives, and distributes remote-sensing data to scientific users around the world.
 ASF's mission is to make remote-sensing data accessible.

 ### GRFN Team at ASF

 The GRFN team at ASF that directly contributed to this project consists of:

   * Jessica Garron, Product Owner
-  * Andrew Johnston, Scrummaster and developer
+  * Andrew Johnston, Scrum Master and developer
   * Ian Dixon, developer
   * David Matz, developer
   * John Mitchell, former GRFN developer